tarikcansandal/assetto-corsa-server-website/readme.md

 ## 🛣️ Future Enhancements

-Planned features to evolve this UI into a full-featured Assetto Corsa community platform:
+Planned features to evolve this UI into a full-featured Assetto Corsa Server platform:

 ### 🧩 Core Features
 - [ ] **User Registration & Login**
       Allow drivers to sign up, log in, and manage personal accounts.
 - [ ] **User Dashboard**
-      A personal panel for tracking joined servers, favorites, and subscription status.
+      A personal panel for tracking joined servers, favorites, and subscription model.
 - [ ] **Admin Panel**
       Secure interface for server owners to create, update, or remove server entries and manage users.